mitchelloharawild/icons/README.md

 transition for users!
 Notably, the `icon_name` functions have been removed in favour of `icon$name`, and the interface for styling and animating has been removed/changed.

+If you need to use the first version of the package that was developed from the rOpenSci hackathon, you can install it with `remotes::install_github("mitchelloharawild/icons@v0.1.0")`.